AnotherWorldDAO/ue5-treasurehunt/README.md

 - Install Unreal Engine 5.2 https://www.unrealengine.com/en-US/
 - Clone this repo or [download the latest release](https://github.com/AnotherWorldDAO/ue5-treasurehunt/releases)
 - Double-click on `TreasureHuntSample.uproject` to launch this project in the Unreal Engine editor
-- You are at `EntryMap` and click `Play`.
+- At `EntryMap`, click `Play` to run this game within the editor (check other Unreal beginner tutorials if you got stuck here)
 - [opt-in] Enter/paste a desired ETH address.
 Or, you will be using the project's default ETH address to receive test ERC20 tokens.
 - Click `START`.
 You are now in the `DefaultMap`
 - Use `W, A, S, D` to move around.
 Drag the mouse to rotate the view.
-Click `Space bar` to jump.
+Click `Space bar` to jump
-- Touch the airdrop boxes to receive test ERC20 tokens (via Goerli Testnet and Optimism Goerli Testnet).
+- Touch the airdrop boxes to receive test ERC20 tokens (via Goerli Testnet and Optimism Goerli Testnet)
-- [intermediate] You can deploy your own contracts and serverless functions.
+- [intermediate] You can deploy your own contracts and serverless functions

 ## Live implementation
 You can see live demos related to this repo in Another World (https://anotherworld.gg/): players enter ENS at the entry menu and will receive (limited) token airdrops.